Proxypro2012/RollMate/README.md

 I have a flask powered API server running in the background, hosted on **Anaconda's PythonAnywhere**, a great free site for hosting python servers.
+All data recieved by the server side client and the app is stored in **.JSON** format.
 My server is temporary, but it is powered by many different requests.
 For example: